onja-org/music-of-madagascar/w/wawa.md

 ![wawa](wawa.JPG)

 This artist  is among the most popular contemporary salegy artists and has recorded songs in collaboration with numerous other Malagasy artists.
-In 2011 he released an album of traditional salegy, featuring kabosy, marovany and traditional percussion accompaniment.[2]
-In 2010 the band completed extensive tours to sold out audiences in France and Madagascar.[3]
+In 2011 he released an album of traditional salegy, featuring kabosy, marovany and traditional percussion accompaniment.
+In 2010 the band completed extensive tours to sold out audiences in France and Madagascar.
 A music reviewer for Midi Madagasikara described Wawa in 2013 as the "perfect entertainer, who never ceases to perform at the highest levels.

 **Genre:** Salegy
-- Salegy is  a genre of music from the northern coastal region of Madagascar.

 **Artist homepage:** [wawa](https://en.wikipedia.org/wiki/Wawa_Malagasy_musician)